resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 person, who opens it, reads it, and perhaps changes it again.
 Then you put it back into the original envelop, and take it back to the orginator.

-Make the point that the man in the middle has tricked the two of you, and is listening to everything you say and do.
+Make the point that the man in the middle has tricked the two on either side, and is listening to everything they say and do.

 Thank the volunteers.

-How ssh stops this from happening is that in every communication with a server, the first thing the server sends is its own public key to you.
+How ssh stops this from happening is that in every communication with a server, the first thing the server sends is a unique fingerprint to you.
 That was when you got asked the question:

 -- *Slide* --